therealsatya/15440web/_pages/about.md

 For the first two weeks, the Zoom link for all office hours can be found on [the Canvas page for this course](https://canvas.cmu.edu/courses/27800).

-### Course Notes
+### Slides from Lectures and Recitations

-Will be placed in the course AFS area at:  `/afs/andrew/course/15/440/classnotes`  after each class.
+Will be placed in the course AFS area at:
+`/afs/andrew/course/15/440/classnotes` soon after each lecture and recitation.
+If you are authenticated at CMU, you can also access this AFS directory via the "slides" link at the top of this web page.
 These notes are for your personal use only.
 Please do not distribute them.

 ### Textbooks and Optional Readings